Idzumikatsu/crm/infra/k8s/helm/schedule-app/README.md

 - `migrations.resources` resource requests/limits for the Flyway Job
 - `backup.resources` resource requests/limits for the backup CronJob
 - `networkPolicy.enabled` to restrict database and RabbitMQ access to backend pods
+- `nodeSelector` to pin pods to specific nodes
+- `tolerations` to schedule pods on tainted nodes
+- `affinity` rules for advanced scheduling

 Environment variables consumed by the backend are stored in a ConfigMap generated from these values.
 Credentials remain in a Secret.